How to Play the Cajon: Everything You Need to Know

 Playstyle & Components

-Traditionally played by hand, the performer sits on the box, and the cajon is struck on the front faceplate to produce a sound that resonates inside and exits out of the sound hole on the back.
+Traditionally played by hand, the performer sits on the box, and the cajon is struck on the front faceplate to produce a sound that resonates inside and exits through the sound hole on the back.

 Tones & Pitches

-Much like any other percussion instrument, the speed and force applied can help dictate the volume and tone generated from the instrument.
+As with any other percussion instrument, the speed and force applied can help determine the volume and tone produced.
 There are also advanced striking techniques to push this point further using brushes, which will be discussed later in this blog.

 Unlike a drum set, the cajon produces a fixed note because it lacks a pitch-tunable surface like a drumhead.
 The most challenging part of learning the cajon is finding the sound that matches your preferred pitch.
 This task is essential and enjoyable in learning how to play the cajon.